Data Centers in Omaha

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps The market has over 1 dedicated cloud on-ramp, enabling low-latency access to 1 cloud region as of September 2025.
-Direct connectivity is available for Google Cloud (GCP).
-Access to other major cloud providers is typically achieved via private network extensions to hubs like Kansas City or Chicago.
+Direct Cloud On-Ramps: The market has over 1 direct cloud on-ramp, enabling dedicated, low-latency access to 1 cloud region, as of September 2025.
+This includes a native on-ramp to Google Cloud (GCP).
+For other cloud providers, connectivity is typically established through private network extensions to major hubs like Kansas City or Chicago.

-Bare Metal Bare metal server options are available in Omaha, providing dedicated compute for performance-sensitive applications.
-Providers such as ColoCrossing offer services in the region.
+Bare Metal: Bare metal server options are available from providers like Hivelocity, offering dedicated compute resources for performance-sensitive applications.

 Power Analysis